Can I File for Unemployment as a Business Owner?

 C Corporation

-If you own a C corporation and are employed by the corporation, you’re considered an employee of the company and may be eligible for unemployment benefits if you lose your job.
+If you own a What is a C corporation? and are employed by the corporation, you’re considered an employee of the company and may be eligible for unemployment benefits if you lose your job.
 However, keep in mind that as a shareholder, you may not be eligible for benefits.

 S Corporation

-If you own an S corporation and take a regular paycheck from the business, you are also considered an employee of the company and may be eligible for unemployment benefits if you lose your job.
+If you own an S corporation (please see our What is an S Corp? page) and take a regular paycheck from the business, you are also considered an employee of the company and may be eligible for unemployment benefits if you lose your job.
 However, as with C corporations, shareholders may not be eligible for benefits.

 Other Resources for Small Business Owners